 St. Isidore Catholic Church

 St. Isidore Catholic Church in Bloomingdale serves as a host site for some of PRC's Adult Learning and Literacy program.
 For nearly a decade, the church has hosted tutoring sessions for local residents who are seeking to improve English language skills.
 The church provides classroom space and more than 20 volunteer tutors.
 People's Resource Center supports the classrooms with tutor training, textbooks and workbooks.
 The partnership reduces transportation barriers for students who live in the northern part of DuPage County.

 The DuPage Foundation

-Since its inception, The DuPage Community Foundation has built its endowment to more than $41 million and awarded more than $14 million in grants to not-for-profit agencies serving the residents of DuPage County and beyond.
-People's Resource Center has been one of DCF's top grant recipients.
-DCF is a trusted community institution managing the endowments and charitable funds of over 50 DuPage County nonprofit organizations, as well as numerous funds established by individuals and corporations.
+The DuPage Foundation manages the endowments and charitable funds of nearly 60 DuPage County nonprofit organizations, as well as numerous funds established by individuals and corporations.
+Since its inception in 1986, the Foundation has built its endowment to nearly $100 million and awarded more than $40 million in grants to not-for-profit agencies serving the residents of DuPage County and beyond.
+People's Resource Center has been one of the Foundation’s top grant recipients.

 During the 2012 holiday season, Whole Foods Market stores in Wheaton and Willowbrook raised over $33,000 to benefit the People's Resource Center (PRC) food pantry.
 The stores' “One Dime at a Time” program ran from October through December, and allowed customers to accept a refund for using recyclable bags or donate it to PRC.
 The “Grab and Give” program enabled customers to donate larger amounts of money at the register during November and December.
 Throughout the year, Whole Foods regularly donates food and household goods to supply PRC's food pantries.